Business names, commonly referred to as Sole Proprietorship or partnerships, are registered under the Business Names Act.

 • A copy of KRA PIN certificate of the proprietor and his/her partners if any.

 We at Register Company Kenya are pleased to inform you that we offer online business name registration as a service.
-For more feel free to register your company or business with us.
+For more feel free to registering a company in Kenya.